 You can deposit money into your Plus500 account via:

 Unlike other brokers, Plus500 does not charge dealing commission fees on each trade.
-This means they will not charge you for executing your buy or sell orders.
+A zero dealing commission fee means they will not charge you for executing your buy or sell orders.

-If you want to guarantee your position closes at a specified price, your trade with Plus500 may be subject to a wider spread cost.
+If you want to guarantee your position closes at a specified price, your trade with Plus500 may be subject to a broader spread cost.

-Plus500 will charge a currency conversion fee of up to 0.3% for all trades on instruments you hold in a currency that is different to the currency of your account.
-For example, if the currency of your account is in GBP and you want to buy shares using USD, the broker will need to convert your GBP to USD before buying the shares for you.
+Plus500 will charge a currency conversion fee of up to 0.3% for all trades on instruments you hold in a currency that is different from your account's currency.
+For example, if your account's currency is in GBP and you want to buy shares using USD, the broker will need to convert your GBP to USD before purchasing the shares for you.

 An overnight fee is charged by Plus500 to cover the cost of the leverage a trader uses overnight on open CFD positions.
-This will either be added to or subtracted from your account.
+The fee will either be added to or subtracted from your account.
 You can easily check Overnight Funding details on your account:

-Now quick overview of the non-trading related fees to be aware of:
+Below is a brief overview of the non-trading related fees you need to be aware of:

-In general, there are no Plus500 withdrawal fees.
+In general, there are no fees for withdrawal.
 However, withdrawals via bank transfer may incur a charge of $6 to cover bank processing fees.